Thank You Lexington KY For Hosting The KVHOF Events

 Charles(Chuck) Korzenborn is on the Board of Directors and also serves as Sheriff of Kenton County Kentucky.
 Chuck and his wife Ruth have 2 children and 4 grandchildren.
 Sheriff Korzenborn served in the US Army and attended the University of Kentucky Northern Extension Center.

 Prior to running for office he owned and ran the family business- Korzenborn Garage and Service Station in Ft.
 Mitchell, KY.
 Sheriff Korzenborn has earned many certifications and awards from many offices including graduating from the FBI Law Enforcement Executive Program in Quantico, VA.
 He enjoys history, hunting, fishing and spending time with his family.

-Brigadier General Benjamin Adams III, served as the 5th Commissioner of the Kentucky Department of Veterans Affairs and through 40 years of service in the U.S. Army, Gen. Adams served with honor and distinction, culminating all his positions.
+Brigadier General Benjamin Adams III is on the Board of Directors.
+He served as the 5th Commissioner of the Kentucky Department of Veterans Affairs and through 40 years of service in the U.S. Army, Gen. Adams served with honor and distinction, culminating all his positions.
 General Adams received his commission through the Reserve

 Officer Training Corps program at the University of Mississippi in 1978.He earned a Masters of Strategic Studies from the US Army War College.After serving on federal active duty, General Adams joined the Kentucky Army National Guard.He is married with 4 grown children and 3 grandchildren.

 Donald Kiely, JR. He is on the Board of Directors.
 He lives in Villa Hills, KY, joined the Naval Reserves in 1956.
 He served aboard division ships as the Helmsman for the Sea and Anchor detail.